Tips for filming a birth

 We highly recommend putting the phone/camera on a tripod to avoid losing important footage and to avoid shaky footage.
 Keep a small tripod with your birth equipment.

 If possible, have someone at the birth whose only job is to film.
 That will ensure that the camera does not get set down if the person filming has to take on another duty, such as birth assistant.
+They should carefully watch the screen, not the birth, to ensure the camera doesn't wander.

 Avoid bright spotlights or flashlights, since they tend to wash everything out on camera.
 Instead, use soft, diffuse, indirect lighting or natural lighting whenever possible.
 Secure enough lighting that attendants can see well without interrupting the process with bright lights.